 The Cancer Council Living with advanced cancer booklet offers general information about advanced cancer, explaining what might happen and what help is available to you, family and freinds.
 You can call Cancer Council 13 11 20 for a copy or for more information.

-The Cancer Council NSW facilitates a telephone support group for those affected by advanced cancer.
-This group is facilitated by a trained counsellor who is skilled to manage the grief that you and the other members of the group may be experiencing when cancer is advanced.
+Cancer Council NSW provide a telephone support group for those affected by advanced cancer.
+This group is facilitated by a trained counsellor who offers support and information to adults affected by cancer, including patients, their families and carers.

 Support groups are designed to provide you with the opportunity to explore living with an uncertain future with others who have advanced cancer.
 See our Support Groups page or contact the Cancer Council 13 11 20.

-How do I cope with my grief, either as someone diagnosed with cancer and facing an uncertain future, or as someone caring for a person diagnosed with cancer?
+How do I cope with my emotions, either as someone diagnosed with cancer and facing an uncertain future, or as someone caring for a person diagnosed with cancer?

 Speaking with a qualified counsellor who has experience in cancer can be helpful and assist you and your family members to find strategies to cope with an advanced cancer diagnosis.

-You can also speak to a cancer nurse on Cancer Council 13 11 20 Monday to Friday during business hours.
+You can also speak to one of our Cancer Nurses on Cancer Council 13 11 20 Monday to Friday during business hours.